rfordatascience/tidytuesday/data/2021/2021-01-05/readme.md

 The data this week comes from [Transit Costs Project](https://transitcosts.com/).

 > Why do transit-infrastructure projects in New York cost 20 times more on a per kilometer basis than in Seoul?
 We investigate this question across hundreds of transit projects from around the world.
 We have created a database that spans more than 50 countries and totals more than 11,000 km of urban rail built since the late 1990s.
-We will also examine this question in greater detail by carrying out six in-depth case studies that take a closer look at unique considerations and variables that aren’t easily quantified, like project management, governance, and site conditions.
+We will also examine this question in greater detail by carrying out six in-depth case studies that take a closer look at unique considerations and variables that aren't easily quantified, like project management, governance, and site conditions.
 >
 > The goal of this work is to figure out how to deliver more high-capacity transit projects for a fraction of the cost in countries like the United States.
 Additionally, we hope that our site will be a useful resource for elected officials, planners, researchers, journalists, advocates, and others interested in contextualizing transit-infrastructure costs and fighting for better projects.